emitc2h/CDER/README.rst

-On the other hand, all packages should be compiled in 32-bits. py-lepton is not working very well in 64-bits, so ROOT must be compiled in 32-bits as well for Collider to work.
+On the other hand, all packages should be compiled in 32-bits. py-lepton is not working very well in 64-bits, so ROOT must be compiled in 32-bits as well for CDER to work.
 I hope this will be resolved in the future.

 Important
 ---------

-The package does not run in 64-bits.
+CDER does not run in 64-bits.
 Run in 32-bit mode (python-32).
 This is because of the nature of the super-fast random number generators in py-lepton, and the treatment of OpenGL graphics by pyglet.

 How does it work?
 -----------------